kbrenn02/portfolio-website/Notes.md

 - `npm i -D prettier-plugin-tailwindcss`
 - `npm i -D eslint-config-prettier`
 And add the override dependency for langchain by going to npmjs.org to find the latest version

+### Create a custom theme
+To create a custom theme that can then be imported into the project, go to ui.shadcn.com/themes.
+Create the theme how you like it, copy the code, and add it to the global CSS file (remove everything after the first 3 lines and replace).
+Once the global.css file is updated, update the tailwind.config.ts file so all the theme elements align when using tailwind.

+### Build the website itself